 Family Activities:

-3. Avoid use of infant mittens, as this can slow down hand to face, hand to mouth development.
-I know many parents use mittens to prevent facial scratching due to how fast nails grow, but remember this: your baby was sucking on their fingers during pregnancy.
+- Avoid use of infant mittens, as this can slow down hand to face and hand to mouth development.
+Many parents use mittens to prevent facial scratching due to how fast nails grow, but remember this: your baby was sucking on their fingers during pregnancy.
 They use that sucking activity to calm and regulate their heart and breathing skills.
-Allow them to self-regulate using sucking.
+Allow them to self-regulate using sucking as often as you can.

 1-2 Months